PortSwigger/extension-template-project/README.md

 * The `initialize` method.
 This is the entry point for your extension.
 It is called when the extension is loaded and receives a [montoyaApi](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/MontoyaApi.html) argument, which provides access to all Montoya API features.
 * The `Extension` class.
 This implements the BurpExtension interface, so your extension is recognized and loaded by Burp.

+#### Related resources

-For more information on Montoya API features, see the [JavaDoc](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/MontoyaApi.html).
+* For more information on Montoya API features, see the [JavaDoc](https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/MontoyaApi.html).

-To explore example extensions, visit our [GitHub repository](https://github.com/PortSwigger/burp-extensions-montoya-api-examples).
+* To explore example extensions, visit our [GitHub repository](https://github.com/PortSwigger/burp-extensions-montoya-api-examples).

-For more information on creating extensions, see our [documentation](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/creating).
+* For more information on creating extensions, see our [documentation](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/creating).
+* For a beginner tutorial, see [Writing your first extension](https://portswigger.net/burp/documentation/desktop/extend-burp/extensions/creating/first-extension).

-If you have any questions or need help from the community, join our [Discord channel](https://discord.com/channels/1159124119074381945/1164175825474686996).
+* If you have any questions or need help from the community, join our [Discord channel](https://discord.com/channels/1159124119074381945/1164175825474686996).

+### Vibe Coding Your Extension with AI

+You can use an LLM to help you write your extension.
+To support this, we've included a [`CLAUDE.md`](./CLAUDE.md) file and supporting [documentation](./docs) that provide essential context for the model.

+#### Vibe Coding with Claude Code

+To use this file with Claude Code:

+1. Open a terminal and navigate to the `ExtensionTemplateProject` folder.
+2. Run Claude Code using the following command: `claude`.
+3. Prompt Claude to create some code for your extension.

+Claude should automatically read the contents of the `ExtensionTemplateProject` folder, including the `CLAUDE.md` file, then create draft code for you to review.
+If you think it hasn't read the `CLAUDE.md` file, directly prompt it to do so before continuing.

+#### Vibe Coding with Other LLMs

+If you're using an LLM other than Claude Code, prompt the LLM to read the `CLAUDE.md` file and supporting documentation from the `docs` folder, or provide their contents as part of your context window.

+---

 ## Building your extension